 The Past is a Foreign Country

-Here's what the newspapers have said:
+At the time of publication, here's what the newspapers said:

 "It's a GREAT book!
 I'm loving it, and a total bargain too.
 Thoroughly recommend it to anyone with an interest in athletics."

 "An outstanding work.
 It is presented in a fashion to appeal to an audience beyond the specialists, which is terrific."

 The book contains chapters covering the careers of Allan Wells; Eric Liddell; Wyndham Halswelle; Tom McKean; Liz McColgan & Yvonne Murray; high jumpers Alan Paterson, Crawford Fairbrother and Geoff Parsons; Ian McCafferty, Ian Stewart and Lachie Stewart; Frank Clement, John Robson and Graham Williamson; Lee McConnell; Tom Nicolson, Chris Black, Rosemary Payne and Meg Ritchie; marathoners Dunky Wright, Joe McGhee and Jim Alder; and ultra-distance man Don Ritchie.